SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/postgresql-opentelemetry.md

 The Sumo Logic App for PostgreSQL includes predefined searches and dashboards that allow you to monitor logs and metrics for the database.
 The logs enable you to monitor database activity, user activity, incoming connections, query execution time, and errors.The metrics allow you to monitor database resource utilization and throughput performance.

-This App supports Postgresql  version 9.6+.
+This App supports PostgreSQL  version 9.6+.

-We use the OpenTelemetry collector for Postgresql metric collection and for collecting Postgresql logs.
+We use the OpenTelemetry collector for PostgreSQL metric collection and for collecting PostgreSQL logs.

 The diagram below illustrates the components of the PostgreSQL collection for each database server.
-OpenTelemetry collector runs on the same host as PostgreSQL, and uses the [Postgresql receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/postgresqlreceiver) to obtain Postgresql metrics, and the [Sumo Logic OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/sumologicexporter) to send the metrics to Sumo Logic.
+OpenTelemetry collector runs on the same host as PostgreSQL, and uses the [PostgreSQL receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/postgresqlreceiver) to obtain PostgreSQL metrics, and the [Sumo Logic OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/sumologicexporter) to send the metrics to Sumo Logic.
 MySQL logs are sent to Sumo Logic through a [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/PostgreSQL-OpenTelemetry/PostgreSQL-Schematics.png')} alt="Schematics" />

 ## Fields creation in Sumo Logic for PostgreSQL

-Following are the tags which will be created as part of PostgreSQL App install if not already present:
+Following are the tags that will be created as part of PostgreSQL App install if not already present:

-- **db.cluster.name** - User configured.
-Enter a name to identify this Postgresql cluster.
+- **db.cluster.name**.
+User configured.
+Enter a name to identify this PostgreSQL cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
-- **db.system** - Has a fixed value of **postgresql**.
+- **db.system**.
+Has a fixed value of **postgresql**.
-- **sumo.datasource** - Has a fixed value of **postgresql**.
+- **sumo.datasource**.
+Has a fixed value of **postgresql**.
-- **db.node.name** - Has a value of the host name of the machine which is being monitored.
+- **db.node.name**.
+Has a value of the host name of the machine which is being monitored.

 ## Prerequisites